 Removing all the salt, dirt and grime from city driving is a really important step in preventing corrosion.
 As is tackling things like droppings and sticky tree sap, and keep your car out of the sun as much as possible.

 If you do notice spots of rust, it’s best to deal with them quickly and while they are still small, because rust can grow quickly and become a major problem before you know it.
-If you need help with rust eating away at your car’s paint job, bring it into auto body repair specialists Super Euro to have a look at it.
+If you need help with rust eating away at your car’s paint job, bring it into auto body repair specialists Super Euro in Vancouver to have a look at it.